 Critical care is an area of veterinary medicine that treats the most serious and often life-threatening medical cases.
 Critical care often improves the outcome of these serious cases.
 PETS is fully equipped and has a medical team that is trained to provide this level of care.
 We maintain a stock of blood products such as blood cells and plasma, snake bite antivenin, antidotes for toxin ingestion, and a variety of fluid types and medications to treat patients.
 Critical cases often require additional monitoring utilizing specialized monitoring equipment and on-site laboratory testing.

-Bridger Veterinary Specialists and PETS have one of the only Veterinary Critical Care Units in the Gallatin Valley.
+PETS have one of the only Veterinary Critical Care Units in the Gallatin Valley.
 The Veterinary Critical Care Unit is a specialized type of equipment that provides oxygen and temperature support.
 The concept of the unit is to provide an airtight enclosure where the oxygen concentration and temperature are adjusted based on the needs of the patient.